 Some readers may contend that I have not yet imagined the most extreme case of saving—a society, say, all the members of which perpetually save more than half as much as they earn, and keep saving, not for old age, or for any reasonable contingency, but simply because of a "religion" of saving.
 In brief, these would be the cake nonconsumers of Keynes’s satire.
 But such an imaginary society involves a contradiction of assumptions.
 If the members of that society intended always to live at their existing modest or even mean level, why would they keep exerting themselves to produce more than they ever expected to consume?
 That would be pathologic to the point of insanity.
-Keynes’s allegory of the extent of supposed nineteenth century thrift was surely his own hallucination.
+Keynes’s allegory of the extent of supposed 19th-century thrift was surely his own hallucination.

 Capitalistic Saving for Investment in Industry